mosaic-design-system/docs/src/guidelines/colour.md

 ### Danger

-This colour is used to indicate information about dangerous or destructive activities, where failure to take or avoid a specific action could result in the loss of data.
-It should be clear to users that disregarding such a message may not be reversible.
-For example, a message stating that a file already exists with the same name and overwriting cannot be undone.
+This colour is used to indicate information about destructive activities or to validate form completion, where failure to take or avoid a specific action could result in the loss of data or the inability to submit a form.
+It should be clear to users that disregarding such a message may not be reversible or with of form validation, that users must make the necessary changes.
+For example, a message stating that deleting a file cannot be undone.

 \[swatches]

 ### Warning

-This colour is used to indicate information essential to the completion of a task, which may require confirmation or a recommended course of action.
-Users should not be allowed to ignore warnings and still complete a task.
-For example, a message warning that a file is too big to be imported and should be compressed.
+This colour is used to indicate information recommended for the completion of a task, which may require confirmation or a particular course of action.
+Users should be allowed to ignore warnings and still complete a task, but it should be made clear that doing so may have a negative impact.
+For example, a message warning that a file is bigger than the recommended size and may affect performance.

 \[swatches]